-Apply for an MPhil/PhD
+Apply for a PhD

-Applicants for MPhil/PhD should normally hold a good (Distinction or Merit) Master’s degree (MMus, MA, MSc or equivalent) in a relevant subject, which included a research component.
+Applicants for PhD should normally hold a good (Distinction or Merit) Master’s degree (MMus, MA, MSc or equivalent) in a relevant subject.
+The degree should have included a research component.

 Next, read the Guidelines for Applicants and browse the research interests of RNCM staff to determine who might be a potential supervisor for your research project.

 You are strongly advised to discuss your research project with the potential supervisor you have identified, or with one of the members of staff listed below.
 They will not suggest specific topics to you; rather, they will expect you to be familiar with published and on-going research in your field of interest, and to be capable of constructing a proposal for an original research project.